itsaboutcode/SalesforceNotes/SalesforceIntegration.md

 ## Terminologies

-- **OpenAPI:** An api for which you don't need to authorize yourself to make the call.
+- **OpenAPI:** An API for which you don't need to authorize yourself to make the call.
 [Spoonacular](https://spoonacular.com/food-api/docs) is one such example.
 - Request
 - Response
 - Statuscode